bunqCommunity/bunqJSClient/README.md

 On its own the BunqJSClient doesn't do anything, you'll need to build an interface around it like we do with [BunqDesktop](https://github.com/BunqCommunity/BunqDesktop).

 This project is focussed on the browser and isn't officially supported yet for usage with NodeJS servers.
+If you do want to use NodeJS you can still easily create a custom storage handler (since the default is Localstorage right now) like described in the [installation](#installation) section.

 ## Installation
 Install the library